ruperthnyagesoa/Rock-Paper-Scissors-Game/README.md

-# Rock-Paper-Scissors-Game
+# Frontend Mentor - Rock, Paper, Scissors solution

-Rock Paper Scissors game challenge from Frontend Mentor
+This is a solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).